-We have audited the accompanying statements of condition of the Federal Reserve Bank of Kansas City ("FRB Kansas City") as of December 31, 2018 and 2017, and the related statements of operations and changes in capital for the years then ended.
-We also have audited the FRB Kansas City's internal control over financial reporting as of December 31, 2018, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
-The FRB Kansas City's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting, included in the accompanying Management's Report on Internal Control over Financial Reporting.
+We have audited the accompanying statements of condition of the Federal Reserve Bank of Kansas City ("FRB Kansas City") as of December 31, 2019 and 2018, and the related statements of operations and changes in capital for the years then ended.
+We also have audited the FRB Kansas City's internal control over financial reporting as of December 31, 2019, based on criteria established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.
+The FRB Kansas City's management is responsible for these financial statements, for maintaining effective internal control over financial reporting, and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on these financial statements and an opinion on the FRB Kansas City's internal control over financial reporting based on our audits.